 The Interdisciplinary Research Initiatives Seed (IRIS) Fund Program is designed to promote new interdisciplinary/multi-investigator research projects from the College of Physicians & Surgeons.
 This program has been made possible through a generous gift from Sherry and Neil Cohen.
 Funds from this program will support activities necessary to advance interdisciplinary, multi-investigator project funding and support the collection of preliminary data.
 It is expected that a competitive proposal will be submitted to an external funding agency, preferably the NIH, for a multi-investigator/program project type award within a year of the completion of the project period.
 A maximum of two awards, of up to $100,000, will be made each year for a period of 1-2 years.
 The award is intended to support reasonable and necessary costs for the collection of pilot research data or for proposal development.

-The Irving Institute for Clinical and Translational Research currently offers seven pilot funding programs for Columbia University investigators.
+The Irving Institute for Clinical and Translational Research offers pilot funding programs for Columbia University investigators.
 These programs are designed to provide incentives to both young clinical and translational investigators as they obtain pilot data prior to submitting funding applications, and more senior investigators who may not otherwise engage in multi- and interdisciplinary research.
 These programs include:

-• Collaborative and Multidisciplinary Pilot Research Awards (CaMPR) – A two-phase program that provides planning ($15,000 for three months) and start-up funding ($75,000 for one year) to newly-configured investigative teams involving both senior and junior faculty from at least two of the four CUMC schools to support the planning of novel, cross disciplinary projects.
+• Collaborative and Multidisciplinary Pilot Research Awards (CaMPR) – A two-phase program that provides planning ($15,000 for three months) toward start-up funding ($75,000 for one year) to newly-configured investigative teams involving both senior and junior faculty from at least two of the four CUMC schools to support the planning of novel, cross disciplinary projects.
 A second school selected from the Morningside campus may be an option.

 The Institute for Social and Economic Research and Policy's seed grants program funds a limited number of investigators who seek to undertake major research programs that may require initial results or proof of concept to attract external funding.
 The Institute provides seed grants for projects pursuing basic social science inquiry and policy related study.
 ISERP’s seed grant program has the following goals: